The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 <summary><strong>What separate components of this architecture does our application already have?</strong></summary>

-We have a React application acting as the view component.
+We have a Vanilla JS frontend application acting as the view component.

 We have the Express server application acting as the controllers AND as the model.
 We need to separate the controller from the model.